 From its founding, the Montclair Art Museum has maintained a vital presence in its surrounding community.
 The Museum’s collection began with gifts from prominent Montclair residents that included both American and Native American art, laying the foundation for the Museum’s holdings.
 MAM’s George Inness Gallery is the only gallery in the world dedicated to the work of America’s greatest landscape painter, who spent the last nine years of his life in Montclair, from 1885 onward, and who drew inspiration from the local landscape.
+You can also have a look at list of best online casinos websites if you want to learn about how to play casino games, casino sites, online casinos.
 Other well-known artists followed in his footsteps, cementing Montclair’s reputation as an intellectual center and artists’ colony, a reputation it retains to this day.

 MAM’s collection has grown to over 12,000 works.
 The American collection, which started with a gift of 36 paintings from William T. Evans, comprises paintings, prints, drawings, photographs, and sculpture dating from the 18th century to the present, and features excellent works by Benjamin West, Asher B. Durand, John Singer Sargent, Edward Hopper, Georgia O’Keeffe, Andy Warhol, and Roy Lichtenstein, as well as younger and emerging artists such as Louise Lawler, Chakaia Booker, Whitfield Lovell, and Willie Cole.